KANITA-P/comp3036-major-project-b2c-store-app/README.md

 Browser redirect support:

 - `GET /api/admin-storefront-session?token=...` is also supported for the admin dashboard's **View Store** redirect flow.
-- Valid tokens redirect to `/` and set the storefront session cookie.
+- Valid tokens, or valid admin session cookies during the browser handoff, redirect to `/` and set the storefront session cookie.
 - Invalid tokens redirect to `/` without creating a storefront session.

 #### `POST /api/orders`